The Emerging Trends of Multi-Label Learning: Introduction

-During the past decade, multi-label classification has been successfully applied in some new applications, such as video annotation, facial action unit recognition, green computing and 5g applications, urban emergency management, neonatal brains and user profiling.
+During the past decade, multi-label classification has been successfully applied in computer vision, natural language processing and data mining.
 This paper will briefly review these emerging applications, which may inspire the community to explore more interesting applications.
-We organize this paper as follows. \S \ref{xml} introduces extreme multi-label learning. \S \ref{MLCwithlimitedsup} discusses multi-label learning with limited supervision. \S \ref{MLCwithDL} reviews deep learning for multi-label learning. \S \ref{OnlineMLC} and \S \ref{StatisticalMLC} presents online multi-label learning and statistical multi-label learning, respectively. \S \ref{NewApplications} reviews new applications.
-The last section provides our conclusions.
 The structure of this paper is shown in Figure \ref{Fig:structure}.
+Some evaluation metrics and important notations used in this paper can be found in the Supplementary Materials.